-Further income or expenses that cannot be allocated directly to a specific lending transaction (in particular, the results from disposal of assets held for liquidity management, from marketinduced effects on net income from fair value measurement, hedging relationships, the reversal or addition of provisions in the non-lending business as well as the bank levy) are allocated to the business segments, usually on a pro-rata basis, in line with financing volumes.
+Income or expenses that cannot be allocated directly to a specific lending transaction (in particular, the results from disposal of assets held for liquidity management, from market-induced effects on net income from fair value measurement, hedging relationships, the reversal or addition of provisions in the non-lending business as well as the bank levy) are allocated to the business segments, usually on a pro-rata basis, in line with financing volumes.

 The allocation of general and administrative expenses to the operating segments differentiates between expenses which can be directly attributed and those which are not directly attributable.
 Expenses (of the sales units, for example) which are directly attributable can be clearly assigned to the segments via the cost centre.
-Expenses (of the central units, for example) which are not directly attributable are assigned to the segments' cost centres via well-defined allocation models.
+Expenses that cannot be directly allocated (for example central divisions) are distributed to the segments using allocation keys for each cost centre.

 Segment risk-weighted assets (RWA) are determined in accordance with the allocation of individual transactions (credit risk, for example) and with the allocated risk types (operational risks, for example).
-Risk types which are not directly attributable are assigned to the segments in accordance with -defined allocation models.
+Risk types that are not directly attributable are allocated to the segments according to defined keys.